eleblanc-ai/SweetPea/README.md

 The website is an empty React application, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Install the website's package modules from the `SweetPea/website` directory.
+In a new terminal tab or window, install the website's package modules from the `SweetPea/website` directory.

        npm install